reddcoin-project/reddstack-api/readme.md

 ./run.py
 ```

-Reddstack-web is listening on all interfaces, port:8080.
-From your favourite browser
+Reddstack-web is listening on all interfaces, port 8080.
+Launch from your favourite browser

 ```
 http://localhost:8080